dimdasci/seek/README.md

 # seek

-A lightning-fast CLI utility for searching the web directly from your terminal.
+A CLI utility for searching the web directly from your terminal.

 ## Project structure